Christ Church Highbury: Opening

-Reverend Collisson passed away on 18 October 1864 at Highbury Grange, aged 58 years.
-His congregation, numbering ~750, testified their esteem for the deceased by going generally into mourning and subscribing £3000 to purchase an annunity for his widow.
+Reverend Collision died on 18 October 1864 at Highbury Grange, aged 58 years.
+His congregation, numbering ~750, testified their esteem for the deceased by going generally into mourning and subscribing £3000 to purchase an annuity for his widow.
 Deceased also left twelve children, most of whom are partly provided for.

 Today

 After the July 2005 bombings in central London, clergy at the church published a prayer and invited the congregation to pray, 'O Saviour Christ, in whom there is neither Jew nor Greek, East nor West, black nor white, we pray for all, of whatever nation, who are suffering after the explosions in London.'

 The former Archbishop of Canterbury, Dr Rowan Williams, visited the church on 10 March 2006, to help alongside the regular volunteers at the church's night shelter for the homeless.
 According to the Diocese of London web site, Dr Williams 'got on with the job in hand, serving food, making beds and chatting to the guests using the shelter'.
 Each winter the church provides shelter, a hot meal, bed and breakfast for homeless people of the local area.

+The parish of Christ Church Highbury with St. John and St. Saviour in the Archdeaconry of Hackney in the Church of England's Diocese of London.
+The church standing in the open evangelical tradition and its patron is the Church Pastoral Aid Society (CPAS).